 (TL;DR?
 Just need the files themselves?
-Skip to the bottom for Copies on Dropbox.)
+Skip to the bottom for copies on Google Drive.)

 Some friends were planning to watch a midnight showing of Aliens, at the local Santa Monica Nuart theater.
 What better time to run a game of...

 Dread and the Only the Food scenario

 Dread is a role-playing game by Epidiah Ravachol, which uses Jenga as its mechanic, and a questionnaire as character generation.
 I've played it many times at prior Strategicons, however have only run it myself in a hacked form: the Mad Max Fury Road Dread game.

 Needless to say, the Mad Max version is very high paced, whereas a normal game of Dread has got a slow build up.
 I was definitely worried I wouldn't be able to pull it off, or at least lack confidence in my capacity to do so.

 Only the Food is a scenario for Dread, written by David Schirduan, available off his website, which is a sci-fi horror adventure.
 I found it when looking for simple Dread scenarios to run, and it felt about right.

 In preparing to run the game, I found that the scenario itself was great, however I wanted to add some more flavor, and it wasn't organized in a manner that I could use off-the-cuff.